mgdreamingstar/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+##### Issues:

+Firstly, the pictures provided for camera calibration don't have save rows, but they have either 5 or 6 rows.
+So I use a `try...except...` method to address this issue.

+Secondly, when detecting lanes, the width of boxes is quite importent.
+As it will take in outlier pixels, so I set a relatively small width to address this issue.

+##### Where will my pipeline likely fail?

+The right white lane is disconnected, so the detection sometimes is uncertain.
+After testing on the challenge_video.mp4, I find on these situations the pipeline may fail:

+1. There is another line on road which isn't lane line.
+2. There is shadow on road.
+3. The color of lanes are fading.

+##### What could I do to make it more robust?

+I think to
+1. have several different color space threshold to detect the lanes will make it more robust.
+2. take the direction of lanes into account will make it more robust.
+3. look-ahead when the detection is uncertain and smoothing on the last n findings will make it more robust.